khaibaodai/Prompt-Optimizer/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Google Gemini API key
+- Google Gemini API key (you can get one for free from [Google AI Studio](https://aistudio.google.com/apikey))

 ## Installation